 There are two specialisations available in the course:

-- Translation only: offered for Arabic, Chinese, French, German, Indonesian, Italian, Japanese, Korean, Russian and Spanish.
+Offered for Chinese, French, German, Indonesian, Italian, Japanese, Korean, Russian and Spanish.

-- Combined interpreting and translation: offered for Arabic, Chinese, French, German, Indonesian, Italian, Japanese, Korean, Russian and Spanish.
+Offered for Chinese (Mandarin), French, German, Indonesian, Italian, Japanese, Korean, Russian and Spanish.

 As a student in Monash’s Master of Interpreting and Translation Studies, you will have the opportunity to engage with industry and develop skills to begin your career.